Football in Saba

-Soccer (or association football) is a popular sport on the Caribbean island of Saba.
+Association football is a popular sport on the Caribbean island of Saba.

 Saba United Sports Federation

 Sports on the island are controlled by the Saba United Sports Federation and the Commission of Social Affairs, Culture and Sports.

 Facilities

-The Cruyff Court Saba in The Bottom is the only soccer facility on the island.
+The Cruyff Court Saba in The Bottom is the only football facility on the island.
 The artificial turf stadium was opened in April 2011.

-Youth soccer
+Youth football

-In 1999 local resident Lynne Johnson began organizing soccer lessons for young boys at the Man-O-War Ground (now the Cruyff Court Saba).
-There are youth soccer activities for males and females on the island.
+In 1999 local resident Lynne Johnson began organising football lessons for young boys at the Man-O-War Ground (now the Cruyff Court Saba).
+There are youth football activities for males and females on the island.
 In May 2019 new Sports Facilitator of Saba Joelyn Robinson stated a desire to revive youth sports, including soccer.

 School teams

-The Saba University School of Medicine has student-run intramural soccer activity.
-The Saba Comprehensive School has also been instrumental in organizing notable soccer programs, including an international tournament hosted by Saba in May to June 2019.
+The Saba University School of Medicine has student-run intramural football activities.
+The Saba Comprehensive School has also been instrumental in organising notable football programs, including an international tournament hosted by Saba in May to June 2019.